All Products

 Note

-To allow the Remote function to connect to your ApsaraDB for ClickHouse Enterprise Edition cluster, add the source cluster IP address to the destination cluster whitelist.
-For more information, see Configure a whitelist.
+To allow the Remote function to connect to your ApsaraDB for ClickHouse Enterprise Edition cluster, you need to add the source cluster's IP address to the target cluster's allowlist.
+For more information, see Configure an allowlist.

 INSERT INTO FUNCTION